 Yana Skakun

-Professional food photography transforms how a restaurant is perceived before anyone has tasted anything.
-A menu with exceptional photography increases average order value, supports premium pricing, and drives social sharing that no advertising budget can fully replicate.
-Here is what restaurant owners and managers need to know.
+Professional food photography transforms how a restaurant is perceived before anyone has actually tasted anything.
+A menu, website, or delivery listing with genuinely well-executed food photography increases average order value, supports premium pricing, and drives the kind of social sharing that no advertising budget can fully replicate on its own.
+For restaurant owners and managers weighing up whether the investment is worthwhile, here is what actually matters.

-Food photography styling is a genuine skill — the placement of a sauce dot, the height of a garnish, the selection of the most photogenic example from a batch of six plated dishes.
-For high-volume commercial work a professional food stylist is invaluable; for smaller restaurant shoots the chef and photographer working together closely achieves the same result with more authenticity.
-Bring garnish options, extra portions of key components, and your best table linens and crockery.
+Food photography styling is a genuine skill in its own right — the placement of a single sauce dot, the height and angle of a garnish, the selection of the most photogenic plate from a batch of six otherwise identical dishes, all make a measurable difference to the final image.
+For high-volume commercial work a dedicated food stylist is genuinely invaluable, since their full attention can go entirely into presentation while the photographer focuses on light and composition.
+For smaller restaurant shoots, the chef and photographer working closely together achieves much the same result with a more authentic, less overproduced feel to the final images.

-Natural window light is the most flattering and natural-looking source for food photography — it creates soft shadows, renders colour accurately, and avoids the slightly artificial quality of tungsten or mixed restaurant lighting.
-The best time for a daytime session is typically two hours before the window light becomes harsh — morning or mid-morning in east-facing restaurants, afternoon in west-facing ones.
-Evening sessions with ambient and supplemented light can also produce excellent results.
+Natural window light is the most flattering and natural-looking source for food photography — it creates soft, gentle shadows, renders colour accurately, and avoids the slightly artificial cast that tungsten or mixed restaurant lighting can produce on camera.
+The ideal window for a daytime session is typically a couple of hours before the natural light through a restaurant's windows becomes harsh and direct — generally morning or mid-morning for east-facing restaurants, and afternoon for those facing west.

 Yana Skakun